rmppmove-tools/rmpp-move-pdf-scaling-tool/README.md

 This application helps you prepare PDFs for comfortable reading on **reMarkable™ Paper Pro Move** and **reMarkable™ Paper Pro** tablets.
 It resizes and optimizes your PDF files so that text, margins, and fonts display clearly on **reMarkable™ Paper Pro Move** and **reMarkable™ Paper Pro** screens.

+**Notice: Remarkable™ is a trademark of reMarkable AS.
+This website and its document conversion tooling are neither endorsed nor sponsored by, nor affiliated with, reMarkable AS.**

 ---